VVill-ga/vvill.dev/content/projects/website.md

 ![](/img/garrisow_screenshot.webp "Website published to my school account")

-The first image, which sports the header "vvill.ga", was one of my more ecentric attempts at designing my website from when I was in high school.
+The first image, which sports the header "vvill.ga", was one of my more ecentric designs I created back in high school.
 The binary in the background is programmed to repeat until it goes off screen, and it decodes to "PRESS SHIFT SPACE".
-My plan was to have shift+space switch the screen to a video game with javascript and a canvas element (my bread & butter at the time) that would act as an alternative way to move between posts.
+My plan was to have shift+space redirect to a video game made with Javascript and a canvas element (my bread & butter at the time) which would act as an alternative way to move between posts.
 \
 \
 The second image is the homepage I created for my server space at Oregon State University.
-It was written near the end of 2021 and is still hosted [here.](https://web.engr.oregonstate.edu/~garrisow) It was created as a portfolio site like vvill.dev is now, as a week-long final project for an introduction to engineering class.
+It was originally written near the end of 2021 and is still hosted [here](https://web.engr.oregonstate.edu/~garrisow).
+It was created to be a portfolio site like vvill.dev is now, as a week-long final project for an introduction to engineering class.
 CSS was not in the rubric...

 ### VVill.ga